 Ask Open Ended Questions

 Finding your WHY is a deeply personal endeavor.
-While a partner is essential to the process, you cannot lead someone else to their WHY.
+While a partner is essential to the process, they cannot lead someone else to their WHY.
 It takes the two of you working together in a team.

 As a rule of thumb, if it can be answered by “yes” or “no”, it’s probably not open-ended.